 Banner Good Samaritan Introduces Transitional Care Service for Heart Failure Patients

-Banner Good Samaritan Medical Center is offering a new transitional care service for heart failure patients to improve patient-centered care and reduce hospital readmission rates.
+Banner Good Samaritan Medical Center offers transitional care service for heart failure patients to improve patient-centered care and reduce hospital readmission rates.

-Dr. Ken Ota is the new Banner Good Samaritan Medical Center Physician Transitionalist.
-He will offer a short-term (30 days) intervention for heart failure patients leaving the hospital that will supplement community physicians’ care through home-based care.
+Dr. Ken Ota is the Physician Transitionalist at Banner Good Samaritan Medical Center.
+He offers short-term (30-day) intervention for heart failure patients leaving the hospital that will supplement community physicians’ care through home-based care.